Loading...

 1. Make a new folder on your computer.

 Anywhere is fine.
 Your desktop, your Documents folder, wherever.
 Call it something you will recognize later. my-estate-plan is a reasonable default.
-This is where everything will live: your input documents, the drafts the skill produces, and the final packet for your attorney.
+This is where everything will live: your input documents, the drafts the skill produces, and the final packet (which you can execute yourself or hand to an attorney if you want one in the loop).

 2. Drop every document that matters into the folder.

 Messy is fine.
 The skill will organize it.
+The documents can be PDFs, Microsoft Word files, or even photos or scans of paper pages; the skill will read all of them.
 What you want in there: last year's tax return, a statement from each brokerage / 401(k) / IRA / bank account, current beneficiary designations on retirement accounts and life insurance, any existing will or trust (even if it is old or wrong), deeds, titles, and vehicle registrations, your passport for identity reference, and a short list of the bank and crypto accounts you have.
 Do not put your crypto seed phrase itself in the folder; a pointer to where it is stored is enough.

 3. Open the folder in Claude Code or Codex Desktop.